-Launched in 2016, Cameroon's new national identity card and the complete overhaul of its system of identification and card manufacture for new documents are an illustration of the will of the country's authorities to strengthen security on its territory, in particular by combating identity theft and document fraud.
+Launched in 2016, Cameroon's new national identity card and the complete overhaul of its system of identification and card manufacture for new documents illustrate the will of the country's authorities to strengthen security on its territory, in particular by combating identity theft and document fraud.

 The national identity card is produced alongside other documents such as resident permits, refugee cards, professional ID cards for personnel of the General Delegation for National Security, retirement cards for public servants having worked in national security, with possibilities for an extension to other public or private government bodies.

 So let's take a closer look.

 The choice of technological innovation and independence

-With Thales, Cameroon's General Delegation for National Security opted for an innovative technological solution which puts Cameroon at the forefront of African nations in the field of secure identity documents.
+With Thales, Cameroon's General Delegation for National Security opted for an innovative technological solution that puts Cameroon at the forefront of African nations in the field of secure identity documents.

 The electronic and biometric identity documents, in credit card format, are designed to combat fraud and have multiple, both visible and invisible, security features incorporated into them.

-For the first time, they incorporate the laser-engraved colour portrait of the holder in high definition, not on the surface, but inside the very body of the card itself.
+For the first time, they incorporate the holder's laser-engraved color portrait in high definition, not on the surface but inside the very body of the card itself.

 This innovative approach is a world first.
 It offers the citizens of Cameroon the benefits of having an identity card which cannot be questioned.

 Robust enough to resist intensive usage and extreme climates, polycarbonate is the most reliable and secure material for IDs.
-It is now available with colour photo thanks to Gemalto Color Laser Shield card solution.
+It is now available with a color photo thanks to the Gemalto Color Laser Shield card solution.

-The polycarbonate identity documents are more resistant to humidity, heat and ageing.
-This plastic with unique marking and durability properties makes it possible to achieve much higher rates of reliability and security than materials used in the past.
+The polycarbonate identity documents are more resistant to humidity, heat, and aging.
+This plastic with unique marking and durability properties makes it possible to achieve much higher reliability and security rates than materials used in the past.
 We further develop in our March 2017 dossier why polycarbonate is getting so popular.